-The coral is not coral but, dried, calcified sea weed known as maerl.
+The coral is actually not coral but, a dried, calcified seaweed known as maerl.

 The small island opposite the beach is Lampay whereas the larger island straight ahead is Isay.
 Both islands enhance the view.

 If you look closely at the coral you can see intricate patterns made by the ebbing tide amongst the rocks and seaweed.
 There are many different shells with wonderful colours.
 Here is an excerpt from my poem Island Shore.

 Turquoise glass is shimmering.

 Tides ebbing flow, with fizzing sand…

 I took this video of the crystal clear waves lapping against the shore.

 I am so lucky to live on this island!